9tigerio/db2rest/README.md

 > [!TIP]  **DB2Rest is transitioning to support LLMs**
-> DB2Rest is transitioning.
-We continue to work to make DB2REST the best DATA API platform for databases.
+> <span color="red"> DB2Rest is transitioning.
+We continue to work to make DB2REST the best DATA API platform for databases.</span>
 > However, in coming months and days, we will also work to make DB2REST your goto platform to
 > connect your data with the leading framework for LLMs.
 Stay tuned!
 >